zakaria-aabbou/Real-time_ECG_signal_processing/README.md

 - The project report:
 https://drive.google.com/open?id=1hEc-2d58N4PndVGwKGYofio26zXI42aE

-- A video on the ECG signal by AABBOU ZAKARIA: https://drive.google.com/open?id=1ArT5ZemyrXOyhj5Z-CPnGIE0CEUJxor9
+- A video about ECG signal by AABBOU ZAKARIA: https://drive.google.com/open?id=1ArT5ZemyrXOyhj5Z-CPnGIE0CEUJxor9

 - A video demonstrating how to operate sensors and equipment by KASSIMI AMINE: